ACTIVE SPORTS RUGBY

 This Page: Introduction

 The Active Sports Rugby programme aims to provide better coaching and competition to young men aged 10-14 and young women aged 10-15, in order that all young rugby union players receive a sufficient quantity and quality of coaching and competition to help them fulfill their personal potential.
+You can find writing prompts for high school and sports team if you look through the articles at the main page.
 The benefits for the sport of rugby union include:

 - Making coaching and competition available to those boys and girls with limited access to quality school or club rugby Increasing the numbers of people from priority groups, and widening the talent and volunteer base in rugby clubs